Skip to content

 • quay.io/bpfman-bytecode/go-xdp-counter:latest

-To build the example eBPF bytecode container images, run the build commands below (the go generate requires the Prerequisites described above):
+To build the example eBPF bytecode container images, first generate the bytecode (the generate commands require the Prerequisites described above in the Building Locally section).

 cd bpfman/examples/go-xdp-counter/